friendica/friendica-addons/statusnet/README.md

 PHP5+ and curl on your server.
 Where to find

-In the Friendica git repository /addon/statusnet/, this directory contains all required PHP files (including the [Twitter OAuth library] [1] by Abraham Williams, MIT licensed and the [Slinky library] [2] by Beau Lebens, BSD license), a CSS file for styling of the user configuration and an image to Sign in with StatusNet.
+In the friendica addon git repository /statusnet/, this directory contains all required PHP files (including the [Twitter OAuth library] [1] by Abraham Williams, MIT licensed and the [Slinky library] [2] by Beau Lebens, BSD license), a CSS file for styling of the user configuration and an image to Sign in with StatusNet.